Bob Lambert (undercover police officer): Sexual relationships

 The son Lambert fathered with Jacqui has sued the Metropolitan Police Service alleging psychiatric damage.
-The Met has sought to make Lambert a co-defendant in the case.
-The Police have paid an undisclosed sum in damages.
+The Met sought to make Lambert a co-defendant in the case.
+The police paid an undisclosed sum in damages.

 Accusations of arson and perjury

-In June 2012 Lambert was accused in Parliament by Caroline Lucas MP of planting the fire bomb that caused £340,000 worth of damage to the Harrow branch of a Debenhams department store in 1987 as part of his undercover work in the Animal Liberation Front.
+In June 2012, Lambert was accused in Parliament by Caroline Lucas MP of planting the fire bomb that caused £340,000 worth of damage to the Harrow branch of a Debenhams department store in 1987 as part of his undercover work in the Animal Liberation Front.
 Lambert denied this.

 His activities as a police spy came to public attention in the course of revelations that the Metropolitan Police have employed undercover operatives (including Mark Kennedy), some of whom acted in ways designed to disrupt the activities of the groups they infiltrated.
 The Guardian newspaper has suggested that Lambert might have been prosecuted under his alias, and thus perhaps gave false testimony in court, for having distributed "insulting leaflets" outside a London butcher's shop.

 The Derbyshire Constabulary launched an investigation called Operation Herne in 2011 which combined many allegations against the police including this one and those pertaining to the death of Stephen Lawrence.
 It concluded that errors were made, but stopped at assigning any individual blame as far as this case was concerned.

 Other controversial activities

 Lambert's undercover activities also involved using the identity of a boy who had died at the age of seven.

 In 2013, it was reported that while undercover with London Greenpeace, Lambert had co-authored the 'McLibel leaflet', which resulted in a defamation lawsuit from McDonald's Corporation that took ten years to resolve.

-After his time undercover he was in charge of other officers in the same role.
+After his time undercover, he was in charge of other officers in the same role.
 He deployed officers into Reclaim the Streets as well as campaigns for justice by families of black people whose deaths were mishandled by police, such as Stephen Lawrence.